pourmalek/CovidVisualizedCountry/20220527/readme.md

 **PREDICTED DEATHS:**

-The SRIV model predicts rise in daily deaths at the national level starting from July 2022, with levels above 100 in late August.
+The SRIV model predicts rise in daily deaths at the national level starting from July 2022, with levels short of 200 in late August.

 <br/><br/>